 Bank of America Corp Earnings - Q1 2026 Analysis & Highlights

-Bank of America reported strong Q1 2026 results driven by balanced revenue growth across all business segments, improved operating leverage, and solid credit quality, while management expressed confidence in the durability of earnings despite macroeconomic uncertainties and outlined expectations for continued momentum in net interest income and capital returns to shareholders.
+Bank of America reported strong Q1 2026 results driven by balanced business performance, operating leverage, and solid client activity, with management expressing confidence in the macroeconomic environment despite geopolitical uncertainties and discussing strategic investments in technology and AI to drive future growth.

 Key Financial Results